lynnjaco/mergesortisp/README.md

 **Merge Sort** is:

 ## **Stable!**
 A stable sorting algorithm, which means it maintains the relative order of equal elements in the input array.
+"Stable sorting involves maintaining the order of identical values within an array.
+When compared with the unsorted data input, the order of identical values throughout an array in a stable sort is kept in the same position in the sorted output."
+Source **

 ## **Speedy!**
 Faster than insertion, bubble, and selection sort...
 However, **Merge Sort** has a higher time complexity which can result in slower performance when used for small datasets which could be more efficently sorted with other methods.